 Art.
-3° of the Charter describes as the main purpose of BNA the provision of financial assistance to micro, small and medium enterprises, whatever the business activity they are engaged in.
+3° of the Charter describes as the main purpose of BNA the provision of financial assistance to micro, small and medium enterprises, whatever the business activity in which they are engaged.
 In such respect BNA shall:

-- Provide support to agriculture and livestock production, promoting an efficient development; - Facilitate the establishment and settlement of the rural producer and, subject to the priorities of credit lines available, his right to own land;

-- Finance the efficient transformation of agriculture and livestock production and its commercialization through all its stages; - Promote and support foreign trade and, particularly, encourage the exports of Argentine goods, services and technology, performing each and every act aimed at attaining the growth of such trade; - Attend to the needs of commerce, industry, mining, tourism, services and other economic activities: - Promote a balanced regional development, taking into account the spirit of Article 75 of the National Constitution: - Grant credits for the acquisition, building or repair of housing; - Participate in the creation and administration of trusts and in the remaining transactions authorized by Law No. 21526 on Financial Institutions.
+- Provide support to agriculture and livestock production, promoting an efficient development; - Facilitate the establishment and settlement of the rural producer and, subject to the priorities of credit lines available, his right to own land; - Finance the efficient transformation of agriculture and livestock production and its commercialization through all its stages; - Promote and support foreign trade and, particularly, encourage the exports of Argentine goods, services and technology, performing each and every act aimed at attaining the growth of such trade; - Attend to the needs of commerce, industry, mining, tourism, services and other economic activities; - Promote a balanced regional development, taking into account the spirit of Article 75 of the National Constitution; - Grant credits for the acquisition, building or repair of housing; - Participate in the creation and administration of trusts and in the remaining transactions authorized by Law No. 21526 on Financial Institutions.

-In addition, it operates as a financial agent of the Federal Government in an operational sense and as such, it receives government deposits and makes payments for and on behalf of the Republic.
+In addition, it acts in coordination with the economic and financial policies established by the National Government and, in such sense, it receives government deposits and makes payments for and on behalf of the Republic.
 BNA complements its business by participating in other companies' share capital: trusts, factoring, stock-exchange, mutual funds and related services in the financial activity, also providing insurance services in compliance with Law No. 20091 "Insurers and their control" as amended, submitting to its supervisory body.